AvatarM500/Tendency-stops-in-Nasvhille/README.md

 Phase 2: Preparation
 =

-- For simplicity, divide the database according to the years and create a variable to consolidate the age into the census range, as:
+--For simplicity, divide the database according to the years and create a variable to consolidate the age into the census range, as:

   "18 to 24"        "25 to 44"        "45 to 54"        "55 to 64"        "65 to 74"        "75+"

--Update the variable's name
+--Update the variable's name

 Phase 3: Analysis